Familial Amyotrophic Lateral Sclerosis (FALS) and Genetic Testing

 - FALS is most often autosomal dominant.
 This means a parent who has a genetic change (or mutation) that causes ALS has a 50% chance of passing that mutation to each of his or her children.
 Both men and women are equally likely to inherit the genetic mutation.
 Typically, although not always, there will be someone in each generation with ALS and/or dementia.
-FALS can present at different ages in different family members.
+FALS can present at different ages and progress differently in various family members.

 - Someone with autosomal dominant FALS has one copy of the gene with a mutation and one copy of the gene without a mutation.
 A child born to someone with FALS has a 50% chance of inheriting the FALS gene mutation and a 50% chance of inheriting the gene without the mutation.
 This 1 in 2, or 50% chance, comes from the fact that a parent randomly passes on only one member of their gene pair.
 Even though parents often feel responsible for their children's health, they have no control over which gene they pass on, just as their parent had no control which gene they passed onto their child.
 If a child does not inherit the gene mutation for FALS, they cannot pass it onto their children.
 Inheriting a gene for FALS does not guarantee a person will develop symptoms of ALS.

-- If there is more than one person with ALS and/or frontotemporal dementia in your family, you may want to meet with a genetic counselor.
-Meeting with a genetic counselor involves taking a detailed family history, evaluating risks, and discussing the impact of genetic testing.
+- If there is more than one person with ALS and/or frontotemporal dementia in your family or someone was diagnosed at a younger age (such as age 45), you may want to meet with a genetic counselor.
+Meeting with a genetic counselor involves taking a detailed medical and family history, evaluating risks, and discussing the impact of genetic testing.